1. Introduction

 Our Teams include staff with considerable professional experience of working with and for health and care services and working successfully with service providers and managers to identify and plan improvements to the quality of their service.

-Sian Angel – Quality Assurance Officer (Care Homes West)
+Sian Angel – Quality Assurance Officer (Nursing and Residential Care Homes and Closures, West of the county)

 Our Local Authority ASC Quality Assurance staff are supported to undertake training and CPD in relation to quality improvement.
 Staff are also supported to complete the Care Certificate Framework The Care Certificate Standards (skillsforcare.org.uk), an identified set of standards that health and social care workers adhere to in their daily working life and equips workers with the fundamental skills they need to provider quality care.
 Our staff understand how regulatory compliance works in practice and what is required to achieve a ‘good’ or ‘outstanding’ Care Quality Commission rating.

-Care Provider feedback is really important to both the Local Authority and NHS Somerset, and is crucial in helping us to deliver the best possible support to our local care market.
+Care Provider feedback is really important to both the Local Authority and NHS Somerset ICB, and is crucial in helping us to deliver the best possible support to our local care market.

 We will be proactive in seeking feedback following any Quality Improvement activity or business failure intervention. but encourage feedback at any time about your experience of the service we provide via our Feedback Form: